 This is how you can use this to your advantage

 When you want to show up more often in the timeline of your fans, you will have to make sure that people are watching your content long enough.
-This does not only relate to video content of course, but also to written articles or other content which they are watching via links they find on their Facebook and are ending up on your website.
+This does not only relate to video content of course, but also to written articles or other content that they are watching via links they find on their Facebook and are ending up on your website.

-It all revolves around “engaging content”: relevant content with which you can reach out to your fans and their friends, have them engage with your brand and (hopefully) influences them.
+It all revolves around “engaging content”: relevant content with which you can reach out to your fans and their friends, have them engage with your brand, and (hopefully) influences them.
 You can achieve this in two steps.

 The first step starts with making sure that whatever the title of the article promises to your audience is what it delivers.
 A good title is crucial, after all, you want people to click through to the content.
 Having a short video or a paragraph of text as an intro to the article can help back up the claims you make in your title and get people interested in clicking through.

-The next step is making content that is interesting, engaging and relevant to your target audience.
+The next step is making content that is interesting, engaging, and relevant to your target audience.
 A couple of things you could think of are:

 - Try to figure out what content you already have readily available

 A lot of times you can find moments throughout your day which can be used for new content.
 For example show people some behind the scene videos at your company.
-Or maybe there is an interesting milestone you achieved or an (offline) publication which in which you appeared;
+Or maybe there is an interesting milestone you achieved or an (offline) publication in which you appeared;

 - Use questions from your visitors in a creative way